Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 TODO: Image RED Brick Tab.

 On the left side of the tab you see different additional tabs.
-The "Overview" tab should be selected and should show different information about the CPU load, memory usage and different other status informations.
-This means your RED Brick works as expected and you can start to upload your program.
+The "Overview" tab shows different information about the CPU load, memory usage and other status informations.
+This means that your RED Brick works as expected and you can start to upload your programs.
 See the :ref:`Brick Viewer Chapter <red_brick_brickv>` on how to configure the Brick and how to upload your programs.

-Users of the :ref:`Full image <red_brick_images>` can test the graphical interface.
-To do so, connect an monitor to the :ref:`HDMI Port <red_brick_hdmi_port>` and a USB hub with keyboard and mouse to the :ref:`USB2.0 Port <red_brick_usb2_port>` of the RED Brick and see the LXDE desktop environment booting.
-After the boot process you should work with it as expected.
+Users of the :ref:`Full image <red_brick_images>` can test the graphical user interface.
+To do so, connect a monitor to the :ref:`HDMI Port <red_brick_hdmi>` and a USB hub with keyboard and mouse to the :ref:`USB port <red_brick_usb_host>` of the RED Brick.
+If you power the Brick you can see the LXDE desktop environment booting.
+After the boot process you should be able to use it like a normal desktop PC.

 .. _red_brick_hardware: